The Broad Prize Review Board

 Alexander "Sandy" Kress

-Alexander "Sandy" Kress is an attorney at Akin Gump Strauss Hauer Feld & LLP in Austin, Texas, focusing on public law and policy at the state and national levels.
+Alexander Kress is senior counsel at Akin Gump Strauss Hauer Feld & LLP in Austin, Texas, focusing on public law and policy at the state and national levels.
 He formerly served as an education advisor to President George W. Bush.
 Prior to that, he served as president of the board of trustees of the Dallas Independent School District.

 Patricia W. Levesque